Background Check Duration: What to Expect

 How do I know if I pass my background check?

 There’s a simple answer to this one!
-They will either call or email you to let you know that the background has cleared.
+Once the background check duration period has ended and the results are in, the employer will either call or email you to let you know that the background has cleared.
 You may not even receive a notification that you passed the background check – you may simply receive a job offer.
 The background check tends to be the last thing that employers do before making their final hiring decision.

 Why is my background check still pending for a job?